wpsharks/s2member-kb/tutorials/2015/143-creating-a-registration-thank-you-page.md

 ### Optional: Display Registration Information on Thank-You Page

+Requires an s2Member Pro-Form.
 If you want to display information on the Thank-You Page, you’ll need to pass that information to the Thank-You Page in the URL that you added to the `success=""` attribute.
 For example, to pass the registration email address and the first name, you’ll need to modify the `success=""` attribute as follows:

 ```text
 success="http://example.com/thank-you/?email=%%user_email%%&fname=%%user_first_name%%"
 ```

-_**Note:** Replacement Codes like these work only with s2Member Pro-Forms; i.e., not with PayPal Buttons._

 Then for the next step you’ll need to first install and activate the [ezPHP Plugin](http://wordpress.org/extend/plugins/ezphp/).
 This plugin allows you to run PHP code inside your WordPress posts and pages.
 Once the ezPHP plugin has been installed and activated, you can edit your Thank-You Page and insert the following snippets of PHP wherever you want to show the email address and first name: